-DEFINITION / EXAMPLES / APPLICATIONS LEVEL 1 LEVEL 2 LEVEL 3 CODE AND TITLE 11.
+CODE AND TITLE DEFINITION / EXAMPLES / APPLICATIONS LEVEL 1 LEVEL 2 LEVEL 3 11.
 PROPERTY RELATED INFRACTIONS 11.1 11.2 11.3 11E.
 ROBBERY SERIOUS No student shall take or attempt to take the property of another by use of force, weapon, or any device having the appearance of a weapon.
 Use of force may result in additional charges of Battery or Assault.
 If the student uses, attempts to use, or possess a weapon/look-alike weapon or dangerous instrument in the commission of a Robbery, increased discipline consequences may apply.
 11E.2 E/S 1-5 Days ISS OR 1-3 Days OSS Removal of Privileges Restorative Conference Check-in/Check- out Behavior Contract 11E.3 E/S 4-10 Days OSS Possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 11F.
 THEFT SERIOUS No student shall steal or attempt to steal property belonging to another person or entity.
 11F.1 E/S 1-3 Days Detention Written Warning T/S/A/P Conference Counselor Referral Restorative Conference 11F.2 E/S 1-5 Days ISS OR 1-3 Days OSS Removal of Privileges Restorative Conference Check-in/Check-out Behavior Contract 11F.3 E/S 4-10 Days OSS Possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 12. SCHOOL DRESS CODE INFRACTIONS 12.1 12.2 12.3 12A.
 SCHOOL DRESS CODE MINOR All school dress codes must be in compliance with Policy JCDB.
 Unless a school uniform has been designated or otherwise specified, a student is expected to adhere to the following minimum school dress code requirements: 1.
 Clothing, hairstyles, and jewelry must not cause a disruption or constitute a health or safety hazard.
 2. Clothing, must be of appropriate length and fit.
 Extremely tight clothing, sagging shorts or trousers, or baggy, oversized clothing is not permitted.
 3. Clothing and/or jewelry must not contain words or symbols that are gang-related, offensive, insulting, embarrassing, sexually suggestive, obscene, or promote illegal behavior.
 4. Clothing and/or jewelry must not contain any advertisement or display of words or symbols associated with alcohol, illegal drugs, or tobacco.
-5. Caps, hats, head wraps, bandanas, hoods, or other head coverings must not be worn in the school building during the school day unless there is a special activity where they are deemed appropriate by the school and school sponsored activities.
+5. Caps, hats, head wraps, bandanas, hoods, or other head coverings must not be worn in the school building during the school day unless there is a special activity where they are deemed appropriate by the school principal.
+6. Appropriate shoes, those that fit and allow for safe movement throughout the school, must be worn at all times at school and school sponsored activities.
 7. In accordance with the recommendations of public health officials, the wearing of personal protective equipment (i.e., face coverings, masks, etc.) by students may be required as part of the student dress code 12A.1 E/S 1-3 Days Detention Written Warning T/S/A/P Conference Counselor Referral Restorative Conference